 The most famous story of the Eight Immortals is that of them crossing the Eastern Ocean.
-During this journey, they entered into a conflict with the Dragon King, with the Eight easily winning the fight with their colourful abilities.
+During this journey, they entered into a conflict with the Dragon King, with the Eight then easily winning the ensuring battle with their colourful abilities.
 Subsequently, this became a popular motif in many forms of art.
 It also gave rise to the saying, Ba Xian Guo Hai Ge Xian Shen Tong (八仙过海各显神通).
 This means an engagement in which each player exhibits his or her unique talents.

 Interesting to know:

 - The Eight Immortals also feature in martial arts.
 Jackie Chan’s early work, the Drunken Master, has the drunken fighting style based on the Eight Immortals.
-In the movie, the hardest stance for Jackie to master was that of He Xiangu.
-Because she is the only female in the group.
+In the movie, the hardest stance for Jackie to master was that of He Xiangu, because she is the only female in the group.

 - Several of the Eight are based on historical figures.
-Curiously, while they are all well-known and acknowledged as gods, only Lü Dong Bin has a significant number of worshippers today.
+Interestingly, while they are all well-known and acknowledged as gods, only Lü Dong Bin has a significant number of worshippers today.
 His followers sometimes refer to him as Sage Lü. (吕主, lu zhu).

 6. Yu and the Great Flood (大禹治水 da yu zhi shui)

 Eventually, Yao turned to a young man named Yu (禹).
-Versions differ as to how Yu attended to the task, but he succeeded where so many had failed.
+Versions differ as to how Yu attended to the task, but he ultimately succeeded where so many had failed.
 To reward him for his efforts, Yao appointed Yu as his successor.
 Yu subsequently became the first ruler of the Xia Dynasty (夏朝).
 Once believed to be purely mythical, some archaeologists and historians nowadays believe that the Xia Dynasty, and Yu, might have indeed existed.

 Interesting to know: